 - SECTION 1.
-The Legislature finds and declares all of the following: - (a) According to United States Census Bureau, California has a poverty rate of 23.5 percent, the highest rate of any state in the country. - (b) Children born into poverty are at higher risk of health and developmental disparities, including, but not limited to, premature birth, low birth weight, infant mortality, crime, domestic violence, developmental delays, dropping out of high school, substance abuse, unemployment, and child abuse and neglect. - (c) In 2014, the Legislature passed Assembly Concurrent Resolution No. 155 by Assembly Member Raul Bocanegra, recognizing that research over the last two decades in the evolving fields of neuroscience, molecular biology, public health, genomics, and epigenetics reveals that experiences in the first few years of life build changes into the biology of the human body that, in turn, influence the person's physical and mental health over his or her lifetime. - 19 (d) On May 3, 2012, Governor Edmund-G, G. Brown Jr. issued 20 Executive Order B-19-12, establishing the "Let's Get Healthy 21 California Task Force" to develop a 10-year plan for improving 22 the health of Californians, controlling health care costs, promoting 23 personal responsibility for individual health, and advancing health 24 equity." equity.
+The Legislature finds and declares all of the following: - 3 (a) According to United States Census Bureau, California has a poverty rate of 23.5 percent, the highest rate of any state in the country. - (b) Children born into poverty are at higher risk of health and developmental disparities, including, but not limited to, premature birth, low birth weight, infant mortality, crime, domestic violence, developmental delays, dropping out of high school, substance abuse, unemployment, and child abuse and neglect. - (c) In 2014, the Legislature passed Assembly Concurrent Resolution No. 155 by Assembly Member Raul Bocanegra, recognizing that research over the last two decades in the evolving fields of neuroscience, molecular biology, public health, genomics, and epigenetics reveals that experiences in the first few years of life build changes into the biology of the human body that, in turn, influence the person's physical and mental health over his or her lifetime. - 19 (d) On May 3, 2012, Governor Edmund G. Brown Jr. issued 20 Executive Order B-19-12, establishing the "Let's Get Healthy 21 California Task Force" to develop a 10-year plan for improving 22 the health of Californians, controlling health care costs, promoting personal responsibility for individual health, and advancing health equity. (e) The task force identified several priorities, including a subset